 Doc’s Rocks Gem Mining is located at the front of Tanger Outlet Center with it’s own parking log.
 It is an educational mining experience, with friendly rock hounds at the ready to tell you all about the gems that you will find.
 They can cut and set gems for you as well, so you can have a beautiful keepsake from your mining fun.
 They also offer paleo putt-putt, and laser tag for added adventure and fun!

-Less than 10 minutes from downtown Blowing Rock on Hwy 321, allow at least 1 hour for each attraction.
+Less than 5 minutes from downtown Blowing Rock on Hwy 321, allow at least 1 hour.

 Evening: Dinner, Dessert, & Memorial Park

 Enjoy a family friendly dinner at one of Blowing Rock’s great restaurants.
 For a tasty kid’s menu and a family atmosphere, try out Foggy Rock or Mellow Mushroom.
 Many more restaurants in town are very family-friendly.
 See our Restaurants Page for more options.

 Then, after dinner round everyone up for dessert at Kilwin’s Ice Cream & Fudge Shop.
 It’s a traditional after-dinner stop for many folks, and the shop features lots of sweet options.
 Enjoy the treats in Memorial Park right across the street, where there’s lots of room to expend any remaining energy on swings, jungle gyms, and a rock wall.
 There are plenty of relaxing benches, too!

 Want more ideas for fun with young kids?
 Try these: